Martin Vengadesan: Author

 He co-authored the best-selling true crime book Malaysian Murders & Mysteries with fellow journalist Andrew Sagayam which was published in November, 2019.
-Featuring stories on 42 of Malaysia’s most famous crimes, the book topped non-fiction sales charts and went on to enjoy six print runs.
+Featuring stories on 42 of Malaysia’s most famous crimes, he interviewed the country’s top criminal lawyer Karpal Singh, leading historian Khoo Kay Kim and pioneer psychiatrist Dr Mahadevan Mahalingam.
+The book topped non-fiction sales charts and went on to enjoy six print runs.

-Vengadesan’s second book was the absurdist dystopian science fiction novel Malaya 2057: A Thousand Moons Have Passed which was published in December, 2021.
+Vengadesan’s second book was the absurdist dystopian science fiction novel Malaya 2057: A Thousand Moons Have Passed which he published in December, 2021.
 A departure from his non-fiction literary works, it was an allegorical tale articulating his socialist, secular humanist view of the world.

 He published his third book 101 Albums You Need To Hear Before I Die in May, 2023.
-It draws on his career as a music journalist including interviews/anecdotes with B. B. King, Carlos Santana, Phil Collins, Ginger Baker and Ravi Shankar.
+It draws on his career as a music journalist including interviews/anecdotes with B. B. King, Carlos Santana, Phil Collins, Ginger Baker, Cat Stevens and Ravi Shankar.

+In September 2026, he published a sequel titled 101 More Albums Before Time Runs Out.
+It featured interviews with a range of performers such as Ken Hensley, Dave Grohl, Dave Mustaine, Steve Harris, Brett Anderson, Vince Clarke, Sammy Hagar and Steve Hackett.

 He is a regular participant at literary events such as the KL Arts and Culture Festival and the George Town Literary Festival.

 In 2025, his father R. Vengadesan published an autobiography titled Triumphs & Tragedies: From Village Boy to Globe-trotting Ambassador.